TheoRum/manuscript_WMH_SLE/README.md

 # Tract based white matter hyperintensity patterns in Systemic Lupus Erythematosus.

-README file for the manuscript "Tract based white matter hyperintensity patterns in Systemic Lupus Erythematosus".
+README file for the following manuscript:
+Rumetshofer, T., Inglese, F., de Bresser, J. et al. Tract-based white matter hyperintensity patterns in patients with systemic lupus erythematosus using an unsupervised machine learning approach.
+Sci Rep 12, 21376 (2022). https://doi.org/10.1038/s41598-022-25990-w

 In this work a method was created to characterize WMH in a two-site Systemic Lupus Erythematosus (SLE) dataset.
 The core step consists of cluster analysis (hierarchical clustering) to identify SLE phenotypes which can be associated to specific WM tracts.